frederic-perez/AmE-dictionary/data/dictionary.md

 __drip-dry__ _Cotton drip-dry._
 __drip-drying__
 __dripping__ _n_ :two: __2__ (often _drippings_) The fat and juices exuded from roasting meat, often used in making gravy. _Pan drippings._
-__drive someone batty__ _idiom_ (drive someone nuts) To annoy or irritate someone. _You are certainly annoying!
+__drive (one) batty__ _idiom_ :two: (drive someone nuts) To annoy or frustrate one to the point of exasperation. _A week on vacation with my relatives is enough to drive me batty._ _That loud beeping noise is driving me batty!_ _You are certainly annoying!
 You’re going to drive me batty.
 These tax forms are driving me nuts._
 __drive__ _n_ :three::hammer: _Inner drive._ _The drive by Senate Democrats to change the rules._
 __drive-by<sup>1</sup>__ _adj_
 __drive-by<sup>2</sup>__ _n_